thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 * Figure out which server you're going to deploy to.
   We usually have one main test server and one main production server for new project.
-* Install (on the server)
-  * PostgreSQL (with postgresql-server-dev-X.Y)
-  * python{{cookiecutter.python_version}}, python{{cookiecutter.python_version}}-dev, python-virtualenv, libxml2-dev, libxslt1-dev
-  * Node 6.9.x & npm 3.x
-  * Nginx
-  * git or mercurial
-  Also ensure that PostgreSQL allows peer authentication (setup needs to manage the database through the postgres system user).
 * Check `fabfile.py` in Django project dir.
 It has two tasks (functions) - `test` and `live`.
-  Ensure that the one you'll use has correct settings (mostly hostname; for production, the number of workers for React project is also important).
+  Ensure that the one you'll use has correct settings (mostly hostname).
 * Check django settings (`settings/staging.py` and/or `settings/production.py`)
-  and Nginx config (`deploy/nginx*.conf`) - ensure that they have proper hostnames etc.
+  and Nginx config (`deploy/nginx/*.conf`) - ensure that they have proper hostnames etc.
-  If you compiled Nginx yourself, it will most likely have installed to `/usr/local/nginx/` instead of `/etc/nginx/` and you will have to replace the hardcoded paths in the fabfile, also considering that the `sites-available` and `sites-enabled` directories will not have been created and included automatically in the main config.
-* If the product uses HTTPS (it should), then you need to manually add key and cert files to `/etc/nginx/certs/` and create `/etc/nginx/conf.d/ssl.PROJNAME.include` file, containing their paths.
 * Add the server's SSH key (`/root/.ssh/id_rsa.pub`) to the project repo as deployment key.
 * Ensure you've committed and pushed all relevant changes.
 * Run `fab ENV setup_server` where `ENV` is either `test` or `live`.
   * If it worked, you're all done, congrats!
-  * If you got a compiler error while it was installing lxml2, your server probably ran out of memory while compiling.
-    In that case, you'll need to either add more RAM or add swap: https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04
   * If something else broke, you might need to either nuke the code dir, database and database user on the server;
     or comment out parts of fabfile (after fixing the problem) to avoid trying to e.g. create database twice.
 Ouch.